aaronwriight/cogsci_project/README.md

 ## Project configuration & environment

-**R**: The environment is an R 4.4.1 environment that makes use of [Tidyverse packages](https://www.tidyverse.org/packages/), [{renv}](https://rstudio.github.io/renv/), and [{here}](https://here.r-lib.org).
+**R**: The environment is an R 4.4.1 environment that makes use of [Tidyverse packages](https://www.tidyverse.org/packages/), [{renv}](https://rstudio.github.io/renv/), and [{here}](https://here.r-lib.org), and all dependencies are listed in the `renv.lock` file.

 **Python**: Python environment management is handled via conda.
 The environment uses Python 3.11, and all dependencies are listed in the `env/env_cogsci_template.yml file`.

-To ensure reproducibility, recreate the environment exactly as defined below, using the provided `setup-dev.sh` script, or manually via shell commands.
+To ensure reproducibility, the `setup-dev.sh` and `update-dev.sh` scripts are provided to help recreate exact environments.
+Alternatively, manually and update R or Python environments via shell commands.
 To get started using this repository, follow these steps:

 1. Clone the repository: